AVSystem/Anjay/doc/sphinx/source/Introduction.rst

 The project has been created and is actively maintained by `AVSystem <https://www.avsystem.com>`_.

-As the protocol itself is still in a draft stage, the current version might not exactly reflect the final specification once it is released.
-However, we are taking great care to achieve maximum possible interoperability with other existing implementations.

 Protocol support status
 -----------------------

-The basis for this implementation was the *OMA Lightweight Machine to Machine Technical Specification, Draft Version 1.0 - 13 Jan 2017*, document number ``OMA-TS-LightweightM2M-V1_0-20170113-D``.
+The basis for this implementation was the *OMA Lightweight Machine to Machine Technical Specification, Version 1.0 - 8 Feb 2017*, document number ``OMA-TS-LightweightM2M-V1_0-20170208-A``.
 In case of ambiguities, existing implementations were considered as a reference.

 The following features are **supported**: